PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 InstanceNorm residual/Mul/Concat result retention contract above.
 Implement that assignment, rerun the same gates sequentially, then commit and push only;
 do not create, reopen, or update a pull request.

+## Very-late InstanceNorm residual/Mul/Concat result retention implementation checkpoint

+The second of the three direct production calls now retains its unchanged one- counter dictionary as `_very_late_instancenorm_residual_mul_concat_stats`.
+The first terminal direct call remains raw, the third retains `_pre_terminal_affine_instancenorm_residual_mul_concat_stats`, and the nested convergence call continues to consume its counter from the shared graph index.

+This is an assignment-only orchestration change.
+It preserves the wrapper and indexed owner, one-key result schema, rewrite guards, positive-only pruning, GraphIndex/LayoutState/candidate/max-rewrite controls, callback arguments, pass order, captured very-late post-bias predecessor, live-LayoutState dual- statistics successor, other occurrence forms, dependencies, diagnostics, and TensorFlow behavior.
+The retained value has no consumer and triggers no additional graph work.

+Implementation validation completed sequentially under `uv`:

+- indexed owner, concrete owner rewrite, direct/nested occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency gate:
+  `469 passed in 19.78s`
+- branch-changed broad suite plus indexed owner, occurrence accounting, terminal/final boundaries, architecture, and pass-efficiency coverage:
+  `1421 passed in 24.65s`

+These are unit, contract, and orchestration checks; this accounting-only change does not claim a new model-corpus run.

+At resume, audit all production occurrences of `_optimize_transpose_instancenorm_dualstats_residual_add_resize_nhwc_chains()`.
+There are three direct calls plus one nested convergence call: the first terminal and second very-late direct results are raw, the third is retained as `_pre_terminal_affine_instancenorm_dualstats_stats`, and the nested call consumes its counter.
+Characterize the very-late call adjacent to `_very_late_instancenorm_residual_mul_concat_stats` without conflating those other occurrences.
+Commit and push only; do not create, reopen, or update a pull request.